 The neighbood's large flower bed located at the intersections of Hillcrest Avenue, Martin Terrace, and Taylor Street

-Board Member At Large, Cathy Dauler, wants to remind everyone that Borough Council will be meeting on Thursday evening January 15 and January 22 with the sole purpose of discussing zoning.
+Board Member At Large, Cathy Dauler, wants to remind everyone that Borough Council will be meeting on Thursday evening January 22 with the sole purpose of discussing zoning.
 As Cathy discussed at our annual meeting, Borough Council welcomes and encourages your participation and feedback as the decisions that are made now will have a lasting impact.
-Meetings are held at the Municipal Building and start at 7:00 pm.
+Meetings are held in the Council Chambers on the 3rd floor at the Municipal Building and start at 7:00 pm.
+The meeting originally planned for January 15 will be rescheduled due to the MLK holiday.

 The Board approved an expenditure of $2000 from our surplus funds to make a contribution to the State College Food Bank.
 The check was presented to Executive Director, Allayn Beck, pictured at left.
 Local business man, Ted Oyler of Diversified Asset Planners, had an initiative with Lambda Chi Alpha fraternity to match what they collected for the Food Bank.
 Ted and Jeff Leo are both fraternity alumni so our gift was pooled in their challenge which helped reach their target resulting in extra funds being contributed to the Food Bank.
 Just a perfect example of friends, students and neighbors working together to make a positive difference in our Happy Valley community.
 Many families in the State College area are facing hardships and our neighborhood gift provides a helping hand toward the Food Bank's goal to provide food security so no one goes hungry in our community.